-Yet despite all of what Hattie May did for Philadelphia, she was not remembered for it as Russell Conwell was.
-When it was dug up to be moved, it did not get any special treatment as Conwell's did.
-She was moved with her sister and grandmother also buried with her to a mass grave at Lawnview Cemetery.
-A forgotten part of of Hattie May's story which makes it even more tragic that I uncovered from the cemetery record is that her baby sister Annie also contracted the same illness and died just five days after Hattie May.
-That kind of loss is unimaginable, but the detail seems to have never made it into the retelling of her story.
-While her original grave marker was sent to the bottom of the Delaware like the rest of Monument's, Hattie was fortunate in a way because someone saw to it that her new grave in Rockledge outside the city limits was marked to some degree.
-A small brass plaque was placed on her grave and a limited number of others, which say nothing but the last name of those buried below.
-Hattie's happens to say "Ball", as it was her grandmother's last name (the last one to be buried in their plot).
+A forgotten part of of Hattie May's story which makes it even more tragic that I uncovered from the cemetery record is that her baby sister Annie died just five days after her of the same disease.
+This extra detail makes an already tragic story even more unthinkably so for her family, but somehow was completely forgotten as the story was passed down.
+Also neglected was Hattie and Annie's grave, which when it was dug up to be moved did not get any special treatment as Conwell's did.
+Their grave had already been moved once within Monument Cemetery by the family in 1904, and two years later their maternal grandmother was buried with them.
+When Monument closed in 1956, their remains were moved to a mass grave at Lawnview Cemetery.
+While Hattie's original grave marker might have been sent to the bottom of the Delaware like the rest of Monument's, Hattie was fortunate in a way because someone saw to it that her new grave in Rockledge outside the city limits was marked to some degree.
+A small brass plaque was placed on her grave and a limited number of others, though it says nothing except the last name of those buried below.
+Hattie's happens to say "Ball", as it was her grandmother's last name.
 So while her grave isn't marked with her own name, it is marked... or is it?

 I took a visit out to the Monument mass grave at Lawnview, and found that almost all of these brass plaques have sunk completely below the soil level over the past 50 years.
 One wouldn't know a single person is buried there, as it appears to be nothing but an open grassy field.
 What is the use of having one's grave marked if the marker is completely underground?
 Hattie is buried in the Susquehanna Lawn, Section 76, Grave 7.
 After some advice from a groundskeeper and surveying of the site on my own, I learned that the lower the grave number the closer it is to the fence where Lawnview runs up against neighboring Montefiore Cemetery.
 Each section is actually a row, the number of each is indicated by stones which are now mostly buried too.
 Through a mixture of digging up section markers and some counting, I determined the approximate location of Section 76 and walked it down to the fence.
 While there were no visible markers in the immediate area except for a recently placed one dedicated to celebrated Civil War nurse Anna Maria Ross, I got the idea to just start thrusting my shovel into the ground.
 I started hitting markers deep below the surface and dug them up one by one until I was greeted with the dirt-encrusted outline of a B, followed by an A and L. Soon I had totally uncovered the Ball plaque and knew I had just found the forgotten grave of Hattie May Wiatt, apparently I was the first to do so in years if not decades.